NA-MIC/ProjectWeek/PW36_2022_Virtual/README.md

 If you have any questions, you can contact the [organizers](../README.md#who-to-contact).

+## How to participate
+1. Register [here](https://forms.gle/1zE3pDs59sJ4ENP96), it is free!
+2. Attend one or more preparation meetings (see next section) to present a project you intend to work on at PW, for which you are seeking collaborators or to join one of the projects proposed by others.

 ## Preparation meetings
 We hold weekly preparation meetings at 10am on Tuesdays, starting Nov 9th, 2021 and ending on December 8.
 Please join at [this link](https://etsmtl.zoom.us/j/86211702920?pwd=TEl0ZTFDam90WVN5bjZhR05kNVRVZz09) if you have a project that you would like to present or work on during project week or to find out about projects you can join.